Models for Causal Inference – EPI289 (Intermediate), since 2004

 Controlling for confounding is a fundamental component of epidemiologic research.
 This course describes models for confounding control (or adjustment), their application to epidemiologic data, and the assumptions required to endow the parameter estimates with a causal interpretation.
 The course introduces students to two broad sets of methods for confounding control: methods that require measuring and appropriately adjusting for confounders, and methods that do not require measuring the confounders.
 Specifically, the course introduces outcome regression, propensity score methods, the parametric g-formula, inverse probability weighting of marginal structural models, and instrumental variable methods as means for confounding control.
 EPI524 is designed to be taken after EPI522.
 The models described in EPI524 are for time-fixed dichotomous exposures and dichotomous, continuous, and failure time (e.g., survival) outcomes.

-Spring semester, Master of Public Health in Epidemiology, Harvard T.H.
+Spring semester, Offered as an online course for the Master of Public Health in Epidemiology, Harvard T.H.
 Chan School of Public Health

 Epidemiologic Methods I – EPI201 (Introductory), 2008-2012